 Quiet on Transit

 On the Shinkansen (bullet train), if you need to use your phone you’ll find small rooms that are designed for mobile phone calls.
+Be sure you turn down the volume if you’re checking out travel apps.
 When you’re in your seat, keep your device on silent to avoid being disruptive.
 Instead, use that time to quiet your own mind or even enjoy something from the snack cart.

 You won’t see a lot of people smoking in Japan, but when you do, they’ll be in a tiny smoking room.
 These are located at hotels, on trains, at malls… just about everywhere.
 You won’t, however, often see it just happening in public.